Pain and Suffering Damages in Vermont

 Many factors go into determining whether a court will award pain and suffering damages.
 But one addition factor you should be aware of is that Vermont only awards damages to parties who are 50% or less at fault for their own injuries.
 This is known as "modified comparative fault", and it means that even if you are suffering a tremendous amount of mental distress or loss of companionship, if you were driving too fast or ran through a red light, your recovery may be reduced or denied in its entirety.

 As you can see, injured parties have a pretty good chance of recovering pain and suffering damages in Vermont.
-But if Vermont's caps on damage awards and confusing comparative fault rules leave you feeling even more turned around than you did in the Great Vermont Corn Maze, you might benefit from a free claim evaluation from an experienced Vermont attorney.
+But if Vermont's caps on damage awards and confusing comparative fault rules leave you feeling even more turned around than you did in the Great Vermont Corn Maze, you might benefit from a claim evaluation from an experienced Vermont attorney.

 Contact a qualified attorney.